ybur-yug/volt_tutorial/README.md

 `rbenv install 2.2.0`

+We also will need bundler to manage our gems:

+`gem install bundler`

 ## On to the Volt Train
 This will take a moment, but when complete we can now move on and install Volt.